 While many think meditation is only for the more learned and mentally agile people, many prisons and rehabilitation centers have used meditation as a tool for self-improvement and rehabilitation.
 Below are 20 benefits of meditation.

 1. Reduces Stress

-Our day to day navigation of career and social life is stressful indeed.
+Our day-to-day navigation of career and social life is stressful indeed.
 The disease pandemic isn’t helping either.
-We are all scared, clueless and worried. , and these threats increase the level of cortisol, or stress hormone in the body, and activates the Autonomic Nervous system, which is responsible for fight-or-flight responses.
+We are all scared, clueless, and worried and these threats increase the level of cortisol, or stress hormone in the body, and activate the Autonomic Nervous system, which is responsible for fight-or-flight responses.

 2. Helps Promote Emotional Health

-Emotional well being develops from an early age and our self-worth and love.
-Lack of such belief in oneself often leads to disharmony in emotional well being.
+Emotional well-being develops from an early age as our self-worth and love.
+Lack of such belief in oneself often leads to disharmony in emotional well-being.
 Studies have shown that meditation improves self-image and self-worth.
 When we meditate, we get a clear picture of our mind and become aware of the thoughts that drive our emotions and actions at the moment.

-Corona pandemic and self-isolation cannot be an easy task for everyone, practicing meditation during these tough times helps us get past these days.
+Corona pandemic, economic crisis, and self-isolation cannot be an easy task for everyone, practicing meditation during these tough times helps us get past these days.

 3. Helps build characters like Empathy

 Empathy is a character we need more in this world than anything right now.
-The bigotry, racism people have shown towards Asians is at par.
+The bigotry, and racism people have shown towards Asians are at par.
 People hoarding without thinking about people who aren’t able to shop physically or financially is heartbreaking.